 In 1946, Albert Einstein was in sombre mood.
 Gone was the euphoria of his annus mirabilis forty years earlier, when his paper on the equivalence of mass and energy was first published.
-Now, with Hiroshima and Nagasaki fresh in his memory, Einstein, too, found himself “the destroyer of worlds”, as Niels Bohr put it.
+Now, with Hiroshima and Nagasaki fresh in his memory, Einstein, too, found himself “the destroyer of worlds”, as Oppenheimer put it.
 That is why, when he was approached by the publishers of Science Illustrated in the US to write an article on “what takes place in the operation of his law”, he entitled it:

 E=MC2 – the most urgent problem of our time.

 Like his publishers, Einstein wanted to give the general public some basic understanding of the science involved in nuclear power and its terrible potential.
 In the process, from our modern point of view, he manages to clarify a few basic issues with the formula itself.
 Oddly, considering it is probably the most famous equation in the world, there is still considerable dispute as to what it actually means.
 What, for example, is equivalence?
 Does it mean that mass and energy are the same thing, or two equivalent but different things?
 Is one just convertible into the other?
 What is the role of c2 in the equation?
 And so on.

 According to Einstein’s famous equation E = mc2, the energy E of a physical system is numerically equal (my emphasis) to the product of its mass m and the speed of light c squared.

 In the article, being forced to write for a readership of non-mathematicians, Einstein’s use of plain language makes his own understanding of the concepts behind the symbols quite clear:

 “E is the energy that is contained in a stationary body; m is its mass.
 The energy that belongs to the mass m is equal to this mass, multiplied by the square of the enormous speed of light – which is to say, a vast amount of energy for every unit of mass.”